Future facilities planned for Stockton's Galloway Township and Atlantic City campuses

 - A mixed-used residential / commercial complex

-The master plan is also aligned with the preservation requirements of the New Jersey Pinelands Commission and identifies sensitive enviromental areas and species.
+The master plan is also aligned with the preservation requirements of the New Jersey Pinelands Commission and identifies sensitive environmental areas and species.

 Harvey Kesselman, Stockton president, said the master plan achieves a balance between campus growth and environmental protection.